 Continue on past Nelson's and not too far way is Wapengo Lake, situated about half an hours drive north of Tathra.
 With most of it's catchment falling in National Park, it's another pristine estuary- we have more than our fair share on the Sapphire Coast - where oyster farmers can 'direct harvest'.

 Ideal for a day drive and picnic, explore nearby Mimosa Rocks National Park offering many beautiful places of interest.
 Continue along the lake foreshore road and you'll find your way to the suitably named Picnic Point.
-Or head back onto the Tathra-Bermagui road and travel further north to Mimosa Wines, another notable stop for a beautiful lunch.
-Bermagui is worth a days outing just to wander the Bermagui Fishermans Wharf.
+Or head back onto the Tathra-Bermagui road and travel further north to Bermagui - worth a days outing just to wander the Bermagui Fishermans Wharf.

 On your way back to Merimbula, why not stop off at the recently refurbished Tathra Hotel for a refreshment on the deck or a hearty dinner in the bistro.